-Welcome to St John Ogilvie's parish website.
+Welcome to St John Ogilvie's at Easter 2019.

 We are a small but active Roman Catholic parish situated in the South-West of Edinburgh.
 We serve the areas of Baberton Mains, Calders, Clovenstone, Dumbryden, Hailesland, Murrayburn, Sighthill, Westburn and Wester Hailes.
 From its beginnings in 1970, St John Ogilvie’s has always been a living, vibrant community.
 In more recent times, that community has been greatly enriched by new arrivals from Africa and Poland.